hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 When a channel is first joined with a config block, the channel's ledger folder is created, and inside it the config block is saved in a file called `.join-config-block`.
 The existence of this file is a signal that the join process is active, and should be resumed after restart, even if the orderer crashes or is terminated.
+The creation of the ledger folder with the block in it should be done atomically, for example by creating a temporary folder and renaming it.
 This block will be used as a "bootstrap" for pulling blocks from other OSNs, and its height an indication for when catch-up is complete.
 If the OSN is a member of the cluster when catch-up is complete, the node will start the chain, otherwise it will continue to follow and check